stonepros/stone/doc/radosgw/kmip.rst

 and configure ceph to use that client information.
 You will also need to create 1 or more keys in KMIP.

-Setting KMIP Access for Ceph
+Setting KMIP Access for Stone
 ============================

-Setting up Ceph in KMIP is very dependent on the mechanism(s) supported by your implementation of KMIP.
+Setting up Stone in KMIP is very dependent on the mechanism(s) supported by your implementation of KMIP.
 Two implementations are described here,